linkeddatacenter/BOTK-fr/README.md

 ![FR UML diagram](doc/uml-diagram.png)

 Some fact properties, if not explicitly defined, can be inherited form the financial report attributes, that provides a default.
-Also the groups hierarchy can be inferred from the concepts taxonomy structure.
+In some cases, the financial report components can be inferred from the concepts taxonomy structure.

 For an usage example of FR vocabulary see [g0v fr-ap application profile](https://github.com/g0v-it/fr-ap)